TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/DataScience-Learning-Path.md

 - Support Vector Machines
 - Decision Trees
 - Ensemble Learning and Random Forest (remove / merge with top)
-- Wrapping up and looking forward
+- Wrap up and to Plateau 4

 #### Deep Learning
 - Understanding the Neuron